ajoslin/age-of-python/README.md

 This is the develop branch.

-If you want to work on a new feature, create a new branch for it with for example: `git checkout -b trigger-conditions`
+If you want to work on a new feature, create a new branch for it with for example: `git checkout -b my-new-feature`

 Or if a branch for something exists and you want to switch to it `git checkout existing-branch`